 Bok Choy is a side dish that’s simple, nourishing, and packed with delicious flavors.
 Below I share my favorite ways to prepare and cook bok choy.

 How to Choose Bok Choy

 Bok choy should be firm and waxy with no brown spots.
 It is sometimes known as pak-choi and while there are many varieties, it most often is seen in two different sizes in North American grocery stores.

 - A full-grown head of bok choy is about a foot long, with thick white ribs and dark green leaves along the top edges.

-- Baby bok choy (photographed here) is about half that size and has a milder flavor that many people prefer over the more pungent adult version.
+- Baby bok choy (photographed here) is about half that size and has a milder flavor than many people prefer over the more pungent adult version.

 Whatever the name or size, it’s always versatile, easy to prep, and remains a staple of Chinese cuisine; it’s a stir-fry workhorse.